nuuuwan/news_lk3_data/README.md

 *2024-03-02 09:21:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194036) · `si`

-*Parliament meets on 5th March from 9:30 am to 10:30 am for questions and debates on various bills and amendments.
+Parliament meets on 5th March from 9:30 am to 10:30 am for questions and debates on various bills and amendments.
 On 20th February, bills on transactions, mortgages, leasing, and company amendments were debated.
 The government's proposal is to be held from 4:30 pm to 2:30 pm.
 On 6th March, a new gazette notification and draft bills are to be debated.
 Social Security Tax and value-added tax amendments are also up for debate.
 The Ceylon Fisheries Harbor Corporation Limited and the Sri Lanka Aquaculture Development Authority proposals were approved without debate.
-The opposition's proposal to bring the church to parliament is postponed.*
+The opposition's proposal to bring the church to parliament is postponed.

+🟩

 The Parliamentary Communication Section has informed the Parliament on 05:16 and 07 of the next 5th and 07.